-The Breakthrough Listen project is making its digital recorder backend at the CSIRO Parkes Radio Telescope available for up to 50 hours of shared-risk observations each semester.
+The Breakthrough Listen project is making its digital recorder backend at the CSIRO Parkes Radio Telescope available for a minimum of 50 hours of shared-risk observations each semester.
 The instrument consists of a cluster of 26 NVIDIA 1080 GPU-based servers capturing 8-bit voltage-level data products across the full bandwidth of the Ultra-wideband receiver (0.7-4.0 GHz), and for the 21-cm multibeam receiver, across 308 MHz of bandwidth per beam (13x308 MHz dual pol).

 CSIRO Parkes Radio Telescope.
 Image credit: CSIRO/Shaun Amy

 Data rates are typically tens of TB / hr but a pipeline is available to generate spectra with adjustable frequency (> 3 Hz) and time (> us) resolutions, with possible science applications including fast radio transients, pulsar observations, stellar flares, SETI, etc.